Duane Kuiper: Broadcasting career

-In that same game, Kuiper also called a play in the seventh inning, where Gregor Blanco made a diving catch in right field to preserve the perfect game:

 While principally a television play-by-play announcer on NBC Sports Bay Area, Kuiper also shares radio play-by-play duties with Dave Flemming on KNBR when the Giants television broadcast is carried over-the-air on KNTV and Jon Miller handles the television play-by-play.
 He also fills in on the radio side when Flemming is unable to announce games due to his second job as an ESPN college football and basketball announcer.
 During Giants post-season play, Kuiper and broadcast partner Mike Krukow move over to the radio side and call games with Miller and Flemming while the television broadcasts are handled by network sportscasters.

 Kruk and Kuip can be heard in the Electronic Arts video games MVP Baseball 2003, MVP Baseball 2004, and MVP Baseball 2005.
 In December 2010, both Kuiper and Krukow signed six-year extensions to continue as Giants announcers.

 Kuiper missed calling much of the 2021 season after a cancer diagnosis that required chemotherapy, but he returned to a limited schedule—all home games and 20 road games, called remotely from San Francisco—in the 2022 season.

 Commentating style

-Kuiper uses a deep voice when a player swings and misses, when a dramatic play is made, and when he calls home runs.
+According to an Aug.
+21, 2019 story in Sports Broadcast Journal, Kuiper uses a deep baritone voice when a player swings and misses, when a dramatic play is made, and when he calls home runs.

 Kuiper is noted for his distinctive calls beginning and ending each game: after the result of the first batter of the game, he says, "And that's how this game gets started"; when the ball game is over, Kuiper says, "And that's the ball game!"

 When Kuiper states the pitch count on a batter, he often calls "nothing" in lieu of calling "a ball" and the current number of strikes when the count is "no balls".
 Kuiper often uses the phrase "Got 'em!" when an out is recorded.

 His trademark home run call is "He hits it high... hits it deep... it is (or this baby is) OUTTA HERE!" or "HIGH DRIVE...
-LEFT (or RIGHT) FIELD...
+LEFT (or RIGHT/CENTER) FIELD...
 IT IS (sometimes: THIS BABY IS) OUTTA HERE!"
 Another popular home run saying, "THAT ONE'S HIGH, AND DEEP, AND...
 GONE!
 A HOME RUN!"

 In April 2010, Kuiper coined a new slogan from a fan's sign for the SF Giants club: "Giants baseball... torture!"
 This slogan is used generally if the games are either tense, tight, or very close, in which the Giants have later won by a small margin.